Public Information Requests

 You can also download a PDF of the Public Information Act Handbook from the OAG.

-To file a public information request with Central Health, please complete the form below.
+To file a public information request with Central Health, please submit the form.